-V1v1enne rated Inheritance: 5 stars
+V1v1enne rated The Enchanted April: 5 stars

 Hello, friends.
 A slim ghost of my Goodreads profile.
 My books here are mostly those picked up in travels from 2002 to today.
 Our home library, 1000s of miles away, has been in boxes for a decade.
-Find me as v1v1enne at Bookwyrm, Open Library, Internet Archive, Goodreads, and Podchaser.
+Find me as v1v1enne at Open Library, Internet Archive, Goodreads, and Podchaser.

 "This roving humour...
 I have ever had, and like a ranging spaniel, that barks at every bird he sees, leaving his game, I have followed all, saving that which I should, and may justly complain... that I have read many books, but to little purpose, for want of good method; I have confusedly tumbled over divers authors in our libraries, with small profit, for want of art, order, memory, judgment."